 Criminal Sentencing: Related Resources

-If you have further questions about sentencing laws and procedures or simply want to do your own research, click on the links below or speak with a qualified criminal defense attorney in your area.
+If you have further questions about sentencing laws and procedures or simply want to do your own research, click on the links below:

 As you can see, there are a number of sentences that could apply when someone is convicted of a crime.
 If you've been charged with a crime, it's a good idea to contact a criminal defense attorney who can help you make the case for a lighter sentence, either at trial or on appeal, especially if this is your first offense.